 If the terminal’s response is verified, it gains access to the sensitive data on the chip.

-With the growth of digital onboarding in Banking, Healthcare, Aviation, and other industries, many sessions involving RFID verification are now conducted remotely.
+With the growth of digital onboarding, many sessions involving RFID verification are now conducted remotely.
 In remote scenarios with identity verification apps, users’ mobile devices supporting the NFC protocol are used as chip readers.
-This is generally a reliable practice, but unfortunately, there’s a loophole for fraudsters.
+This is generally a reliable practice, but it carries two risks:

 This means that counterfeit documents submitted online might be mistakenly verified as valid.